These little gems are some of the most nutrient-packed berries on earth.

-Current marketing efforts suggest acai products can help consumers lose weight, lower cholesterol and gain energy.
+Marketing suggests acai products can help consumers lose weight, lower cholesterol and gain energy.

 We're just beginning to understand the complexity and its health-promoting effects.

 In the current UF study, six different chemical extracts were made from acai ( ah-sah-ee ) fruit pulp.

-Depending on the extract and concentration, anywhere from about 35 percent to 86 percent of the cells died.
+Anywhere from about 35 percent to 86 percent of the cells died.

 That research on foods not commonly consumed in the United States is important.

 Don't forget that more familiar produce items have plenty of health-giving qualities.

 We get our acai from the Amazon rain forest.